Opportunities - The Surgical Safety Checklist Revisited

 Roles and Responsibilities: Patient partners will attend meetings with the Implementation Team and bring additional perspective on patient safety and concerns.
 Because our research team observes the discussions, patient partners’ input will be collected as data, so they must sign an Informed Consent Form.
 All meeting discussions will be recorded.

-The ideal candidate will have received surgery within the past three years.
+The ideal candidate will have received surgery within the past five years.

-Time Commitment: This 6-month project anticipates starting summer 2022.
+Time Commitment: This 6-month project anticipates starting Fall 2022.
 We estimate patient partners will participate in four 2-hour online meetings, over a 6-month period.

 Reimbursement/Compensation: Patient partners will be offered $25/hour for their time and contribution.
 This will be in the form of a pre-paid gift card.
 This is an online opportunity, so there are no travel or other expenses currently anticipated with joining.